+degree-seeking (iresnman) admission decisions.

 Very Important Important Considered Not Considered

 Academic

-Rigor of secondary school record
+Rigor of secondary school record \boxtimes Ш

-Class rank $\boxtimes$
+Class rank \boxtimes

 Academic GPA

 Standardized test scores

-Application Essay $\boxtimes$
+Application Essay

 Recommendation

 Nonacademic

-Interview $\boxtimes$
+Interview

-Extracurricular activities $\boxtimes$
+Extracurricular activities

 Talent/ability

-Character/personal qualities $\boxtimes$
+Character/personal qualities \boxtimes

-First generation $\boxtimes$
+First generation \boxtimes

 Alumni/ae relation

-Geographical residence $\boxtimes$
+Geographical residence \boxtimes

-State residency $\boxtimes$
+State residency \boxtimes

-Religious affiliation/commitment $\boxtimes$
+Religious affiliation/commitment \boxtimes

-Racial/ethnic status $\boxtimes$
+Racial/ethnic status

-Volunteer work $\boxtimes$
+Volunteer work \boxtimes

-Work experience $\boxtimes$
+Work experience

-Level of applicant's interest $\boxtimes$
+Level of applicant's interest

 SAT and ACT Policies

-Common D ata Set 2013-20 14 C8 .
-Entrance exams A. Does your institution make use of degree-seeking applicants?
-X or SAT Subject T est scores in adm ission decisions for first-time, fi rst-year, yes, place check marks in the approall 2015. priate boxes below to reflect your institution's policies for use in n admission for Require Recommend ADMISSION Require for Some Consider If Submitted Not Used SAT or ACT ACT only SAT only SAT and SAT Subject Tests or ACT SAT Subject Tests adr Il 2015 please indicate which ONE missions process): ACT with Writing component rec ACT with Writing component rec ACT with or without Writing component rec ACT with Writing componen quired commended. nponent acce pted - For admission For placement For advising In place of an application es As a validity check on the a No college policy as of now Not using essay component pplication es SAT ess Say ACT essa y D. In addition, does your institution us X yes no se applicants ' test scores for a cademic advising ?
-E. F. E. Latest date by which SAT or ACT scores must be received for fall-term admission 1st Class Day Latest date by which SAT Subject Test scores must be received for fall-term admission 1st Class Day E. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students): G. Please indicate which tests your institution us ses for placemen t (e.g., state tests ): SAT
+C8.
+Entrance exams \sim Linu ance CAULIS

+A. Does your institution make use of S degree-seeking applicants? ✓ You r SAT Subject T est scores in adm ission decisions for first-time, first-yes ar,

+If yes, place check marks in the appropriate Fall 2018. oriate boxes below to reflect your institution's policies for use in n admission for

+Require Recommend ADMISSION Require for Some Consider If Submitted Not Used

+SAT or ACT ACT only SAT only

+SAT and SAT Subject Tests or ACT SAT Subject Tests

+B. If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2018 please indicate which ONE of the following applies (regardless of whether the writing score will be used in the admissions process): ACT with writing required ACT with or without writing accepted If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2018 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process): SAT with Essay component required

+SAT with ESSAY component recommended X SAT with or without ESSAY component accepted

+C. Please indicate how your institution will use the SAT or ACT essay component; check all that apply.

+SAT ess ay ACT essa y

+For admission

+For placement

+For advising

+In place of an application es say

+As a validity check on the a say 🗆

+No college policy as of now

+Not using essay component

+D. In addition, does your institution use applicants' test scores for academic advising? \underline{X} yes $\underline{\hspace{1cm}}$ no

+E. Latest date by which SAT or ACT scores must be received for fall-term admission 1st Class Day Latest date by which SAT Subject Test scores must be received for fall-term admission 1st Class Day

+F. If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, or if tests are not required of some students):

+G. Please indicate which h tests your institution uses for placement (e.g., state tests):

+SAT

+ACT

+SAT Subject Tests

+AP

+CLEP

+Institutional Exam

+State Exam (specify) :